awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 + A Java IDE (for this tutorial, the IntelliJ IDE is used).
 + Java 1.8 JDK.
 + Maven 3.6 or higher.
++ A DynamoDB table named **Work** with a key named **id**.

-## Understand the AWS Tracker application
+## Understand the DynamoDB Item Tracker application
-The *AWS Tracker* application uses a model that is based on a work item and contains these attributes:
+The *DynamoDB Item Tracker* application uses a model that is based on a work item and contains these attributes:

 + **date** - The start date of the item.
 + **description** - The description of the item.